ngocuong0105/dendron-wiki/vault/engineering.algorithms.Python tricks.md

 - [generators are slower than list comprehension](https://stackoverflow.com/questions/62975325/why-is-summing-list-comprehension-faster-than-generator-expression)

-check common characters in two strings A and B
+-check common characters in two strings A and B

 ```python
 sum([ch in A for ch in B]) # fast
 sum(ch in A for ch in B) # slow